krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 - Flame graphs
 - ...

-From that list 95% of the time I'm choosing JFR.
-It's a binary format that contains all the information gathered by the profiler.
-That file can be postprocess later by some external tool.
-I'm using my own open-sourced [JVM profiling toolkit](https://github.com/krzysztofslusarski/jvm-profiling-toolkit){:target="_blank"}, which can read JFR files with additional filters and gives me a possibility to add/remove additional levels during conversion to flame graph.
-In that post I will use the naming of filters from my viewer.
+From that list, I choose JFR 95% of the time.
+It's a binary format containing all the information gathered by the profiler.
+That file can be postprocessed later by some external tool.
+I'm using my own open-sourced [JVM profiling toolkit](https://github.com/krzysztofslusarski/jvm-profiling-toolkit){:target="_blank"}, which can read JFR files with additional filters and gives me the possibility to add/remove additional levels during conversion to flame graph.
+I will use the filter names of my viewer in the followingIn that post I will use the naming of filters from my viewer.
-There are other products (including the ```jfr2flame``` converter that is a part of async-profiler) that can visualize the JFR output, you should use the tool that works for you.
-There was none that worked for me, so I wrote my own, but it doesn't mean that it would be the best choice for everybody.
+There are other products (including the ```jfr2flame``` converter that is a part of async-profiler) that can visualize the JFR output, but you should use the tool that works for you.
+There was none that worked for me, so I wrote my own, but it doesn't mean that it is the best choice for everybody.

-All the flame graphs that are attached to that post are generated by the mentioned tool from the JFR.
-The JFR file format for each sample contains:
+All flame graphs in this post are generated by my tool from JFR files.
+The JFR file format for each sample contains the following:

 - Stack trace
 - Java thread name